-Same as render.png plus the following ones:
+Same as render.jpeg plus the following ones:

-html [integer][optional] Whether to include HTML in output.
+- html [integer][optional] Whether to include HTML in output.
 Possible values are 1 (include) and 0 (exclude).
-Default is 0.

-png [integer][optional] Whether to include PNG in output.
+Default is 0. - png [integer][optional] Whether to include PNG in output.
 Possible values are 1 (include) and 0 (exclude).
-Default is 0.

-iframes [integer][optional] Whether to include information about child frames in output.
+Default is 0. - jpeg [integer][optional] Whether to include JPEG in output.
 Possible values are 1 (include) and 0 (exclude).
-Default is 0.
+Default is 0. - iframes [integer][optional] Whether to include information about child frames in output.

-script [integer][optional] Whether to include the result of the executed javascript final statement in output (see Executing custom Javascript code within page context).
 Possible values are 1 (include) and 0 (exclude).
-Default is 0.

-console [integer][optional] Whether to include the executed javascript console messages in output.
+Default is 0. - script [integer][optional] Whether to include the result of the executed javascript final statement in output (see Executing custom Javascript code within page context).
 Possible values are 1 (include) and 0 (exclude).
-Default is 0.

-history [integer][optional] Whether to include the history of requests/responses for webpage main frame.
+Default is 0. - console [integer][optional] Whether to include the executed javascript console messages in output.
+Possible values are 1 (include) and 0 (exclude).
+Default is 0. - history [integer][optional] Whether to include the history of requests/responses for webpage main frame.
 Possible values are 1 (include) and 0 (exclude).
 Default is 0.